Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 • Often paired with environmental shots in the same session for press kit use.

-Studio vs Outdoor — When Each Works
+Studio vs Outdoor Backgrounds — When Each Works

 Photography Shark is a studio specialist.
 The reasoning behind preferring studio for true headshots: